AlfishSoftware/godot-files-vscode/README.md

 	Note that you should always put the inner code in its own lines verbatim, without the leading `*`, or any extra leading indentation.
 	![Showcasing how you should embed code in GDShader docs BBCode](docs/showcase-gdshader-docs-embed-code.webp)

-The inner code doesn't break the container code syntax, as long as it's valid code (without partial contructs like unterminated strings/comments, mismatched brackets, etc).
+The inner code doesn't break the container code syntax, as long as it's valid code (without partial constructs like unterminated strings/comments, mismatched brackets, etc).
 Some cases are being handled, but it's not viable to try to safeguard against every possible case of invalid code; this is a limitation of the IDE.

 ### Document Symbols
 Symbol definitions are provided for: